 Arvind Jairam is an associate in the Litigation practice of Paul Hastings and is based in the firm’s Washington, D.C. office.
-He focuses his practice in the areas of patent litigation, patent post-grant proceedings, and due diligence analyses.
+His practice is focused on patent post-grant proceedings at the U.S. Patent and Trademark Office (USPTO) and patent litigation in district courts.

-In addition to his intellectual property law practice, Arvind has successfully served as local counsel for clients in Virginia state court, the Eastern District of Virginia, and the U.S. Court of Appeals for the Fourth Circuit in matters such as commercial banking and defamation.
+In addition to his intellectual property law practice, Mr. Jairam has served as local counsel for clients in the Virginia state court, the Eastern District of Virginia, and the U.S. Court of Appeals for the Fourth Circuit in matters such as commercial banking and defamation, and he has worked on various pro bono matters relating to contracts, patents, copyrights, animal law, and veterans law.

 Navigating a PTAB Deposition